Maturity Laddering

 The Bottom Line

 Maturity laddering is a time-tested strategy for conservative investors who prioritize income stability and capital preservation.
 By spreading investments across different time horizons, it effectively neutralizes the two biggest risks in fixed-income investing: interest rate risk and reinvestment risk.
 In a rising rate environment, the ladder captures higher yields as short-term bonds mature and are reinvested.
 In a falling rate environment, the longer-term bonds continue to pay higher coupons.
 While it requires more active management than buying a simple bond fund, the control over cash flow and maturity dates makes it an invaluable tool for retirement planning.
 Whether using Treasuries, CDs, or corporate bonds, a well-constructed ladder provides a "middle-of-the-road" path that avoids the extremes of locking in low rates or facing excessive volatility.
+Ultimately, the ladder is a testament to the power of diversification across time, ensuring that an investor is never too far away from their next injection of liquidity.

 At a Glance